VARUNPA123/FACTORIAL-OF-A-NUMBER/README.md

 ## AIM
 To write and execute an Assembly language program to perform the factorial of a number using 8051 Keil.

----

 ## APPARATUS REQUIRED
-- Personal computer with Keil software
+- Personal computer with Keil software.

----

 ## ALGORITHM
 1. **Start**